 YNAB Download And Setup

 If you want to try it as well, click on the link below to get your free trial.
-All it will ask for is your email address, and it will send you a trial key to use in the software.
 The software is compatible with Windows, Mac, & Linux.

 Downloading the software only took a couple of minutes, and the program runs on the Adobe Air platform, similar to one of my favorite twitter apps, TweetDeck.
 After I updated Adobe Air the software, the program was installed in no time.
 It was time to set it up.